 - Bottoms to sleep in or wear around the house

 - Shirts, socks, and underwear for up to three days (less for the first trip)

-- I often wear two jackets as one, a fleece with a coat that can protect against wind and light rain over it.
-If it is not too chill out this works well for changing temperatures
+- I often wear two jackets one, a fleece with a coat that can protect against wind and light rain over it.
+If it is not too chill out, this works well for changing temperatures

 - A small blanket

 - Blow-up pillow (mine is similar to that one) plus a neck pillow

 - In the 3-1-1 bag that I use, a “dop kit.”